Service Learning & Community Engagement

 Barbara A. Holland Collection for Service Learning and Community Engagement

-A uniquely retrospective and comprehensive, offering the worlds largest physical collection in the field.
+A uniquely retrospective and comprehensive resource, offering the world's largest physical collection in the field.
 This internationally important collection features digital derivatives of materials originally collected by the National Service Learning Clearinghouse including engagement research in higher education, K-12 schools, the community-based organization sector and Tribal Nations.

 Girl's Inc. of Omaha

 Girls, Inc. is a national, non-profit organization dedicated to inspiring girls and serving in high-risk, underserved areas.
-Girls, Inc. of Omaha has two locations in the Omaha area serving girls from ages 5 to 18 with educational and recreational programs that address math and science education, pregnancy, drug abuse and violence prevention, and many other issues that confront young people today.
+Girls, Inc. of Omaha has two locations in the Omaha area serving girls from ages five to 18 with educational and recreational programs that address math and science education, pregnancy, drug abuse

 Sibling Institution UNAN, Leon, Nicaragua